mehedih20/telegram-replica/README.md

 ## How to run locally

-- If nodejs is not installed then first install nodejs.
 - Clone or download the project
 - Navigate to project directory in the terminal and run "npm install"
 - Once the dependencies are installed then run "npm run dev"